Having difficulties at work? We provide timely advice and positive action.

 It is essential to ensure that employment agreements reflect the terms of employment negotiated between employer and employee.
 Employers are required to allow employees to have the opportunity to obtain independent advice and assistance prior to signing employment agreements and it is at this stage that we can offer helpful and practical advice and assistance which will be of benefit throughout the period of employment.

 The relatively recent amendments providing for the 90 day trial period are of critical importance to employers and employees.
 Specialised knowledge as to the structure of these trial periods, their effect and implications can be of considerable assistance.

 Employees often require assistance when confronted by their employer for the purpose of employment reviews and in particular performance reviews and performance management processes.

-Redundancy is another term for "superfluous".
-In order for a redundancy to be correctly implemented the employer must ensure the following:
+In order for a redundancy to be correctly implemented, the employer must ensure the following:

-a) That the selection criteria are fair and appropriate;
+a) That the selection criteria is fair and appropriate;

 b) That the correct and comprehensive consultation and communication process is embarked upon and completed;